microsoft/dotnet/Documentation/compatibility/aspnet-Invalid results from HttpRequest.GetAttributeFromHeader.md

 ### Recommended Action
 Starting with applications running on .NET Framework 4.8, when targeting .NET Framework 4.8 or later by using the `targetFrameworkVersion` element, the default behavior changes to strip delimiters.
-When targeting previous framework versions, or not using `targetFrameworkVersion`, trailing delimiters for some values will still be returned.
-Alternatively, this behavior can be explicitly controlled with an `appSetting`:
+When targeting previous framework versions, or not using `targetFrameworkVersion`, trailing delimiters for some values are still returned.

+This behavior can also be explicitly controlled with an `appSetting`:

 ```xml
     <configuration>